bssrdev/wilderhood/_wildart/2016-01-11-KingFisher.markdown

 </p>

 <p>
 With this much description I am sure, you would have guessed already!
-Well our guest is Common Kingfisher (<em>Alcedo atthis</em>).
+Well our guest is <strong>Common Kingfisher</strong> (<em>Alcedo atthis</em>).
 They prefer streams, rivers, lakes with good green cover on the banks; it could be long growing reeds, shrubs, bushes and also branches that bend down towards the shallow water.
 Their main diet is fishes, they frequent the branches, sit patiently; shadow blends with the shadow of these branches on the surface of water.
 Quick dive-in and catches the unaware fish off guard.
 They are highly territorial, and also their presence at a water-body clearly indicates how healthy that wetland is.
 </p>

 <p>